 The overall program is to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including grassroots projects based in southeast Michigan or other domestic locations.
-The proposal should include a 1-page budget (maximum) detailing how you would plan to spend the $10,000 grant.
+The proposal should include a 1-page budget (template included below) detailing how you would plan to spend the $10,000 grant.

 Please include the following information in your project proposal: